Deeper Insights into the Robustness of ViTs towards Common Corruptions: Abstract

 \section{Abstract}

-Recent literature have shown design strategies from Convolutions Neural Networks (CNNs) benefit Vision Transformers (ViTs) in various vision tasks.
-However, it remains unclear how these design choices impact on robustness when transferred to ViTs.
-In this paper, we make the first attempt to investigate how CNN-like architectural designs and CNN-based data augmentation strategies impact on ViTs' robustness towards common corruptions through an extensive and rigorous benchmarking.
-We demonstrate that overlapping patch embedding and convolutional Feed-Forward Network (FFN) boost performance on robustness.
-Furthermore, adversarial noise training is powerful on ViTs while fourier-domain augmentation fails.
-Moreover, we introduce a novel conditional method enabling input-varied augmentations from two angles: (1) Generating dynamic augmentation parameters conditioned on input images.
-It conduces to state-of-the-art performance on robustness through conditional convolutions; (2) Selecting most suitable augmentation strategy by an extra predictor helps to achieve the best trade-off between clean accuracy and robustness.
+With Vision Transformers (ViTs) making great advances in a variety of computer vision tasks, recent literature have proposed various variants of vanilla ViTs to achieve better efficiency and efficacy.
+However, it remains unclear how their unique architectures impact robustness towards common corruptions.
+In this paper, we make the first attempt to probe into the robustness gap among ViT variants and explore underlying designs that are essential for robustness.
+Through an extensive and rigorous benchmarking, we demonstrate that simple architecture designs such as overlapping patch embedding and convolutional feed-forward network (FFN) can promote the robustness of ViTs.
+Moreover, since training ViTs relies heavily on data augmentation, whether previous CNN-based augmentation strategies that are targeted at robustness purposes can still be useful is worth investigating.
+We explore different data augmentation on ViTs and verify that adversarial noise training is powerful while fourier-domain augmentation is inferior.
+Based on these findings, we introduce a novel conditional method of generating dynamic augmentation parameters conditioned on input images, offering state-of-the-art robustness towards common corruptions.